-On Rosh Hashonah, as we reflect on the past year, we think about and project who we aspire to be in the year to come as individuals, as families, as communities, and in the world.
+On Rosh Hashonah, as we reflect on the past year, we think about and project who we aspire to be in the year to come.
+We do this as individuals, as families, as communities, and in the world.
 Let us lift our voices for the future we envision.

-Sholem Lid (Peace Song) (composer unknown)
+Hiney Ma Tov (Behold How Good) (composer unknown)